hman-atq/statistics-project-1/README.md

 # Statistics Project 1 – Regression and Model Evaluation

 Performed regression, correlation, and residual analysis on real-world data to explore variable relationships and model accuracy.
+Data source omitted due to size.

 ## Key Features
 - Built regression models and assessed significance using correlation and residuals.